luyadev/luya/docs/guide/app-admin-module-permission.md

 }
 ```

 Now the actionDogs is only visible if the group of the user has permission update, while the cats action is visible to all authenticated users.
-If {{luya\admin\Module::$apiUserAllowActionsWithoutPermissions}} is enabled, even Api Users could access the endpoint.
+If {{luya\admin\Module::$apiUserAllowActionsWithoutPermissions}} is enabled, even API Users could access the endpoint.

 ## Disable Controller permission